karatelabs/karate/README.md

 * Simple plug-in system for [authentication](#http-basic-authentication-example) and HTTP [header management](#configure-headers) that will handle any complex, real-world scenario
 * Future-proof 'pluggable' HTTP client abstraction supports both Apache and Jersey so that you can [choose](#maven) what works best in your project, and not be blocked by library or dependency conflicts
 * Option to invoke via a [Java API](#java-api),  which means that you can easily [mix Karate into existing Selenium / WebDriver test-suites](https://stackoverflow.com/q/47795762/143475).
+* [Cross-browser Web, Mobile and Desktop UI automation](karate-core) (experimental) so you can test (and even perf-test) all layers of your application with the same framwework
 * [Save significant effort](https://twitter.com/ptrthomas/status/986463717465391104) by re-using Karate test-suites as [Gatling performance tests](karate-gatling) that deeply assert that server responses are OK under load
+* Gatling integration can even test [*any* Java code](https://github.com/intuit/karate/tree/master/karate-gatling#custom) which enables being able to test non-HTTP protocols such as [gRPC](https://thinkerou.com/karate-grpc/)
 * [API mock server](karate-netty) for test-doubles that even [maintain CRUD 'state'](https://hackernoon.com/api-consumer-contract-tests-and-test-doubles-with-karate-72c30ea25c18) across multiple calls - enabling TDD for micro-services and [Consumer Driven Contracts](https://martinfowler.com/articles/consumerDrivenContracts.html)
 * [Mock HTTP Servlet](karate-mock-servlet) that enables you to test __any__ controller servlet such as Spring Boot / MVC or Jersey / JAX-RS - without having to boot an app-server, and you can use your HTTP integration tests un-changed
 * Comprehensive support for different flavors of HTTP calls: